youba2-alt/devops-test-youcan/challenge-1/README.md

 store-2/image.jpg
 ```

-So the links you'll be using will look like this (respectively, and adding size suffix[-sm, -md, -lg] ) :
+So the links you'll be using will look like this (respectively, and after adding size suffixes [-sm, -md, -lg] ) :

 ```
 http://example.com/stores/abc-store/categorie/image-lg.jpg